it985/my-stars/README.md

 *   [aigc-apps/sd-webui-EasyPhoto](https://github.com/aigc-apps/sd-webui-EasyPhoto) - 📷 EasyPhoto | Your Smart AI Photo Generator.

 *   [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is a conversational AI powered by the TEN, integrating Gemini 2.0 Live, OpenAI Realtime, RTC, and more.
-It delivers real-time capabilities to see, hear, and speak, while being fully compatible with popular workflow platforms like Dify and Coze.
+It delivers realtime capabilities to see, hear, and speak, while being fully compatible with popular workflow platforms like Dify and Coze.

 *   [CheshireCC/faster-whisper-GUI](https://github.com/CheshireCC/faster-whisper-GUI) - faster\_whisper GUI with PySide6